CIA-CCTB/FRCnet/README.md

 `pip install tensorflow-addons`

-The raw localization data and trained models are too big for github and can be downloaded from here.
+The raw localization data and trained models can be downloaded from [here](https://drive.google.com/file/d/1SjAWtNEiLYu2My7Z2znpoEWxt3kskAea/view?usp=sharing) and should be placed in the `/data`folder.